 You've made the plunge.
-You're getting a new Mac (or maybe you already ordered one, and you're anxiously awaiting its delivery).
-Though most PC accessories will work just fine with Apple's computer, there are a couple of things you're going to want to get to really tie the room together with your beautiful new Mac aesthetic.
-Here's a list of accessories you'll want to get you started right away.
+You're getting a new iMac, Mac mini, MacBook, or all-new Mac Studio.
+Though most PC accessories will work just fine with Apple's computer, there are a couple of things you'll want to get to tie the room together with your beautiful new Mac aesthetic.
+Here are some of the best accessories for new Mac owners.

 When Apple decided to switch over to USB-C, they went all out, as that's all the ports you'll get with a new Mac now.
 Fortunately, the Satechi Multi-Port adapter brings back the old ports for your existing accessories.
 The hub has a 4K HDMI, Ethernet, USB-C pass-through charging, SD card reader, and three USB-A ports.
 All while retaining and slim and sleek profile.

 This affordable and straightforward sleeve will keep up to a 16-inch MacBook Pro safe and sound.
 The exterior is constructed from a nylon material that is durable and easy to clean.
 The interior has a plush microfiber lining to keep your MacBook Pro scratch-free and smudge-free.
 An exterior pocket means you can take some cables and smaller accessories with you, like hubs.
 It comes in a few different colors, and there are versions for different MacBook models as well.

 If you prefer to listen to your audio through headphones instead of speakers, pick up the 4.5-star reviewed AirPods Pro by Apple.
 Not only is the audio great, but it can switch seamlessly between your Mac and your iPhone when you do.
 In addition, active noise canceling means you won't be disturbed by distracting outside noises.